Frequently Asked Questions

 Please note that the Massachusetts’ “transitory travel” exception applies to parents, guardians, or other people assisting a student coming to the Williston campus from a non-exempt area only if they immediately depart the campus and state.
 If a person is traveling from a non-exempt area and plans to stay overnight, then they are subject to Massachusetts COVID-19 Travel Order and are expected to either receive a negative test within 72 hours of coming into Massachusetts or quarantine for 14 days.
 Unfortunately, Williston cannot order or provide tests for parents, guardians or family members.

-What restrictions will be in place during the first three weeks of school?
+What restrictions are in place during the first three weeks of school?

 What physical adjustments have been made on campus to ensure spaces are safe?